Bloc/jottly-checkpoints/15-Updating-inputs-buttons-benefits.md

 ![Input and Button](http://cl.ly/WHKo/13-input.png)

-In this checkpoint, we'll create new styles for our input forms and the Benefits section.
+In this checkpoint we'll create new styles for our input forms and the Benefits section.

 ### Input fields and buttons